LuSicong22/LuSicong22/README.md

 - 👋 Hi, I’m @LuSicong22.
-I'm working at PayPal as a Backend developer.
+I worked at PayPal as a Backend developer.
 - 🧠 I'm experienced in full stack development with React, Java and Node.js
 - 👀 I’m interested in Blockchain, Crypto and Web3 (WAGMI!)
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on Web3 project
 - 📫 How to reach me: lusicong22@gmail.com